UW-THINKlab/Mobility-Analysis-Workflows-tutorial/README.md

 # Mobility Analysis Workflows tutorial
 This is a tutorial of running our own scripts in Docker container and building widgets and workflows using Biodepot-workflow-builder(Bwb).
 In this tutorial, we will use **App_data repository**(Link: XXX) as an example to give a step-bystep guide of building containers, widgets, and workflows.
 Finially, we will reproduce the workflow in the paper: XXX

-Part 1 Prepare containers
-Step 1: install Docker (Section 2.1 on Github);
-Step 2: download Docker image containers from DockerHub (Section 2.3 on Github; please separate downloading containers and downloading workflows; give the command for downloading all 4 containers);
-Step 2 (optional): create containers from scratch (Section 4.1 on Github; give the dockerfiles for creating the 4 containers);
-Part 2 Prepare workflows
-Step 3: download Bwb (Section 2.2 on GitHub)
-Step 4: download the test data (Section 2.4 on GitHub; create separate directories for the two case studies)

 ## 1. Prepare Docker containers
 ### 1.1.
 Download Docker